We offer coaching, seminars and training on family therapy,

 you gain clarity about your life - you may find yourself happy or depressed!

 Your state provides important information!
 If you focus on unpleasant feelings,

 you can find ways to resolve the causes.
 If your

 sense of life is programmed, for example by hypnosis or medication, your good

 feelings may have the high cost of losing essential information about your

-Clarify what is
+Clarify what a practitioner

 you may hear rather abstract phrases, such as increase love,